geometor/elements.bak/elements/01/propositions/construct-equilateral-triangle/index.rst

 :math:`\overline{BC}`.

-As the "ref"`circle` is defined, all points on the perimeter are an equal distance from the center.
+As the :ref:`circle` is defined, all points on the perimeter are an equal distance from the center.

 Now, since the point :math:`A` is the centre of the circle :math:`c_1` And point :math:`B` and :math:`C` are on the perimeter of circle :math:`c_1`